NexusMutual/nexus-mutual-erc721-subgraph/README.md

   # The token that has been transfered
   token: Token!

-  # The address from where the token was transfered
+  # The address the token was transfered from
   from: Owner

-  # The address to where the token was transfered
+  # The address the token was transfered to
   to: Owner

   # The timestamp of the block in which the transfer took place